Tech & Social Impact: Why should we volunteer?

 This is the first in a series of posts about how folks who work in tech can be superheroes of social impact in their own backyards - wherever that might be, no matter how busy they are, and no matter their specific skills.

-Let's examine why we should care about volunteering in this first post.
+To kick it off, let's examine why we should care about volunteering.

 In 2015, one in four people in the U.S. volunteered for a total of 8 billion hours, which was valued at an estimated $184 billion in output (source).